statycc/pymwp/guide/example_infinite.md

 pymwp infinite_3.c --fin
 ```

-Include the `--fin` flag to obtain a matrix.
+Include `--fin` flag to run to completion to obtain a matrix.

 <p>
   <a class="btn btn-outline-secondary" data-bs-toggle="collapse"